xtheosx/OSTpublicDash/README.md

-# OSTpublicDash
+# osTicket public Dashboard
-Public Dashboard butil on bootstrap to show closed tickets open tickets etc.
+Public Dashboard butilt on bootstrap to show closed tickets open tickets etc.

 This is a dashboard for osTicket displaying how many closed tickets there are, current amount of open tickets, and a simple count down timer (pratically done manually) for the days left in the school year.
 It is easly customizable.